bloomingbridges/portflolio/contents/portfolio/lucid/index.md

 date: date
 category: 3d, mobile, game
 colour: "#cabc8b"
-description: "A research project exploring the viability of videogames which can be played in your sleep."
+description: "A research project exploring the practicality of videogames, which can be played in your sleep."
 slug: lucid
 ---

 ![Low-poly cello](cello.jpg)

-A research project exploring the viability of videogames which can be played in your sleep.
+An ambitious research project exploring the practicality of videogames, which can be played in your sleep.
 Lucid is experienced in a full-dome environment using custom gear for head-tracking and player input using phone accelerometer sensors and a fair amount of Velcro&reg;.
+Due to this circumstance, the test subjects are required to be on-location

+"imbeciles!"

+Dream recording app, scientificity, settled for inducing clues to the test subjects.

 ![Moodboard](moodboard.jpg)